raviqqe/rnm/README.md

 Yet another [`codemod`](https://github.com/facebook/codemod) alternative.

-Replace the same name to another name in your code!
+Replace all occurrences of a name to another name in your code!

 ## Features